-DNR and the U.S. Fish and Wildlife Service are developing alternative approaches to long-term marbled murrelet conservation.
-These alternatives will be evaluated using a common analytical framework.11
+DNR and USFWS developed alternative approaches to long-term marbled murrelet habitat conservation.
+These alternatives are evaluated using a common analytical framework.12

-Designating areas of LTFC under each alternative allows potential impacts to be quantified, mitigation to be calculated, 12 and conservation benefits to be evaluated.
-The amount and composition of LTFC varies among alternatives (refer to Figure 3 for an example).
-The proportion of interior forest to outer and inner edges may vary, or the occupied sites or conservation areas that are included may be different.
+Designating areas of LTFC under each alternative allows potential impacts to be quantified, mitigation to be calculated, 13 and conservation benefits to be evaluated.
+The amount and composition of LTFC varies among alternatives (refer to Figure G-3 for an example).
+The proportion of interior forest to outer and inner edges may vary, or the conservation areas that are included may be different.

-These differences in composition mean that the geographic extent of LTFC (how much of and where on the landscape it is located) will differ among alternatives.
+These differences in composition mean that the geographic extent of LTFC (how much of, and where, on the landscape it is located) will differ among alternatives.
 All LTFC is intended to provide conservation benefit to the murrelet.
 However, the conservation value of one area of LTFC may be higher or lower than another, depending on its relative habitat quality, its location relative to occupied sites or marine populations, and other factors.
-The analytical framework takes these factors into account when calculating potential impacts and mitigation through the life of the HCP.
+The analytical framework takes these factors into account when calculating potential impacts and mitigation through the life of the 1997 HCP.

-11 Refer to Appendix B, "Analytical Framework Focus Paper."
+12 Refer to Appendix B, "Analytical Framework Focus Paper."

-12 Refer to Appendix H, "Potential Impacts and Mitigation Focus Paper."
+13 Refer to Appendix H, "Potential Impacts and Mitigation Focus Paper."

-Figure 3.
-How the Amount and Composition of LTFC May Differ Across Conservation Alternatives; Data for Illustration Purposes Only (does not reflect the actual alternatives)
+Figure G-3.
+How the Amount and Composition of LTFC May Differ Across Alternatives; Data for Illustration Purposes Only (does not reflect the actual alternatives)